Business loans

 What’s more, as lenders often perceive short-term loans as less risky, they often have more lenient eligibility criteria and a quicker approval process.
 However, the amount of money you can borrow will usually be less than with a standard or longer-term loan.

-In contrast, long-term business loans offer a longer window to repay the debt.
+Long-term loans, on the other hand, offer a longer window to repay the debt.
 This may appeal if you’re looking to borrow a more substantial amount of money to grow your business over a prolonged period of time.

 While long-term loans tend to come with lower interest rates and less expensive repayments than other terms, it’s important to remember your business will repay the debt for longer.
 This could be made difficult if you or your business were to experience a change of circumstances in the future.